telerik/xaml-docs/controls/raddiagram/extensions/filemanager.md

 # FileManager

-The FileManager is an extension class which can be used to save/load your RadDiagram in in a file on your __Disk__ or in your application __IsolatedStorage__.
+The FileManager is an extension class which can be used to save/load your RadDiagram in a file on your __Disk__ or in your application's __IsolatedStorage__.

 ## Properties